sinclairzx81/typebox/readme.md

 ### Indexed Access Types

-TypeBox supports indexed access types with Index.
-This type enables uniform access to interior property and element types without having to extract them from the underlying schema representation.
-This type is supported for Object, Array, Tuple, Union and Intersect types.
+TypeBox supports indexed access types with the Index function.
+This function enables uniform access to interior property and element types without having to extract them from the underlying schema representation.
+Index types are supported for Object, Array, Tuple, Union and Intersect types.

 ```typescript
 const T = Type.Object({                              // type T = {